Subspace Adversarial Training: Methodology

-To further investigate the link between increasing gradients and overfitting, we examine the detailed statistics in the 64th epoch when catastrophic overfitting happens.
-We record the statistics after every iteration.
-For comparison, we also consider decaying the learning rate in advance from $0.1$ to $0.01$ before the epoch training as increasing gradient indicates an excessive learning rate.
-The results are illustrated in \cref{fig:investigate}, where we can find that although for both learning rates catastrophic overfitting eventually occurs, using a smaller learning rate could help.
-It achieves better robustness accuracy and remarkably postpones the overfitting with a better controlled average gradient norm (the yellow dotted curve).
-We summarize our findings as follows: \emph{i}) the overfitting is closely related to the fast-growing of the average gradient norm, and a delicately chosen learning rate could help suppress the growth of the gradient, which results in recent advances on adopting cyclic learning rates \cite{wong2020fast}; \emph{ii}) to control the catastrophic overfitting, we have to control the growth of the average gradient norm.
+To further investigate the link between increasing gradients and overfitting, we examine the detailed statistics in the 64th epoch, when catastrophic overfitting happens.
+We record the statistics after each iteration.
+For comparison, we also consider decaying the learning rate from $0.1$ to $0.01$ before the 64th epoch training, as increasing gradient indicates an excessive learning rate.
+The results are illustrated in \cref{fig:investigate}, where we observe that although for both learning rates catastrophic overfitting eventually occurs, a smaller learning rate could help.
+It achieves better robustness accuracy and remarkably postpones the overfitting with a better-controlled average gradient norm (the yellow dotted curve).
+We conclude the findings as follows: \emph{\textbf{i}}) the overfitting is closely related to the fast-growing of the average gradient norm, and a delicately chosen learning rate could help suppress the growth of the gradient, which results in recent advances on adopting heuristic learning rates \cite{wong2020fast}; \emph{\textbf{ii}}) to control the catastrophic overfitting, we have to control the growth of the average gradient norm.